 We also suggest that video responses not be timed; there are too many technical issues that can result from a candidate trying to film a one-way video interview.
 If you do wish to set a time limit, make sure it’s at a minimum of five minutes.

 Running a skills test through Vervoe, or any other platform, is relatively straightforward.
-Vervoe’s Talent Trials let you select questions from a library of assessment tools, or design your own questions based on the specific needs of your company.
-The Talent Trial library offers questions and trials created by experts in their fields, meaning they have at least 3+ years of experience in their specific area of expertise.
-You can preview questions from any of the Talent Trial areas and add them seamlessly through the Vervoe platform.
+Vervoe’s skills assessments let you select questions from a library of assessment tools, or design your own questions based on the specific needs of your company.
+The Expert Assessment Library offers questions and trials created by experts in their fields, meaning they have at least 3+ years of experience in their specific area of expertise.
+You can preview questions from any of the assessments and add them seamlessly through the Vervoe platform.

 Now that you know how to set up an aptitude test, when should you deploy this tool during the hiring process?